RazMardi/SampleWork/Simple ECS with Factory/README.md

 Type deduction occurs through the GetComponent(CPT_TYPE) function.
 In order to deduce the type a GETCPT call is required.

-For alternative ways and a more advanced topic refer to the "Reflection" directory.
+For alternative ways and a more advanced topic refer "Type Reflection in C++" or "C++ MetaProgramming"